CJSpear/Unity-Rock-Climbing-Project/README.md

 # Unity-Rock-Climbing-Project
 A 360 Environment to view Boulders for Rock Climbing

-Due to the project (ZIP) file being 500MB, I have attached a link to my Google Drive where you can download and run it. https://drive.google.com/file/d/1VniGPUdCjPUWP2YUFivoqu687trsnxg3/view?usp=sharing
+Alternative Link have attached a link to my Google Drive where you can download and run it. https://drive.google.com/file/d/1VniGPUdCjPUWP2YUFivoqu687trsnxg3/view?usp=sharing